Jump Traffic Jam (JTJ)

-The Jump Traffic Jam project involved research and development in creating short and medium-term traffic forecasts.
+The Jump Traffic Jam project addressed research and development for the creation of short and medium-term traffic forecasts.

-The system integrates information from institutional sources, verifies it, and regulates its content in terms of coherence, georeferencing, and time synchronization of the event.
+The system integrates information from institutional sources, verifies it, and regulates its content in terms of coherence, georeferencing, and the time synchronization of events.

-The Jump traffic Jam (JTJ) project aims at the design, implementation, and experimental verification of a new data process architecture for real-time traffic news production.
+The Jump Traffic Jam (JTJ) Project aims to design, implement, and validate a new data process architecture for real-time traffic news production.

-These news are processed based on dynamic data of position and user profile and are automatically generated with a natural language forlistening via smartphone app in absolute driving safety.
+Traffic news is processed based on dynamic position data and user profiles and then automatically distributed in a natural language that users can listen to via a smartphone app in absolute driving safety.

 Jump Traffic Jam

-For the development of the system, Duel used the scientific collaboration of three departments of La Sapienza University of Rome: Digilab; Department of Computer, Automation and Management Engineering; Research Center for Transport and Logistics.
+Duel developed the system in collaboration with three departments at Sapienza University of Rome: Digilab, the Department of Computer, Automation and Management Engineering, and the Research Center for Transport and Logistics.

-The JTJ – Platform for information services for individual mobility project was funded by the POR-FESR 2007-2013 of the Lazio Region, CO-RESEARCH, R&D call in collaboration with Lazio SMEs.
+The JTJ – Platform for Information Services for Individual Mobility Project was funded by the Lazio Region POR-FESR 2007-2013, Co-Research, R&D call in collaboration with Lazio SMEs.

-Duel engineered the prototype with the Spy Traffic app development, released in beta test mode in December 2015 for the iOs operating system.
+Duel developed the prototype of the Spy Traffic App, which was released in beta test mode in December 2015 for iOS operating systems.